SoohyukYoon/Online_CLOD/README.md

 ### Pretraining

 Create a pretrained model on initial classes (class-incremental) or a source domain (domain-incremental).
 Use one of the `configs/pretrain_*.py` files with the provided launcher.
+- Download pre-trained weights from [here](https://storage.foss.beauty/mirrors/DAMO-YOLO/damo-yolo.zip) and initialize the YOLO weight to this checkpoint.

 **Example (VOC 10):**